maykbrito/yt-trimmer/README.md

 Clone this repo, go to repo folder, and install with `npm install`

-_Obs.: You need ffmpeg and youtube-dl in your machine_
+_Obs.: You need ffmpeg and yt-dlp in your machine_

 ## WEB